cobeylab/digital-repeatability/README.md

 _Verification on a Spectrum_

-Digital Runnability: Analysis runs to completion and output superficially supports that it ran as intended.
+* _Digital Runnability_: Analysis runs to completion and output superficially supports that it ran as intended.
-Digital Repeatability: Analysis generates results, which are comparable, but may differ from the published result.
+* _Digital Repeatability_: Analysis generates results, which are comparable, but may differ from the published result.
-Digital Reproducibility: Analysis runs and output is the same as the published result.
+* _Digital Reproducibility_: Analysis runs and output is the same as the published result.
-Scientific Conceptual Replicability: Different methods confirm the published result.
+* _Scientific Conceptual Replicability_: Different methods confirm the published result.
-Scientific Reproducibility: Same methodology on the same statistical population confirm the published result.
+* _Scientific Reproducibility_: Same methodology on the same statistical population confirm the published result.
 Also known as direct, or exact replication.
-Scientific Replicability: Same methodology with a different statistical population confirm the published result.
+* _Scientific Replicability_: Same methodology with a different statistical population confirm the published result.
-Scientific Generalizability: Different analysis on a different statistical population confirms the published result.
+* _Scientific Generalizability_: Different analysis on a different statistical population confirms the published result.

 Note: Which definition goes with which word for some of these terms varies by discipline<sup>[8](#nas-2019)</sup>.